-What I can find here: How to protect yourself and what to do if you are sick
+How to protect yourself and what to do if you are sick:

 Information from the Massachusetts Emergency Management Agency on the Federal Disaster Declaration:

-What I can find here: Information on the federal disaster declaration for Massachusetts Request MEMA listserv updates by emailing firstname.lastname@example.org
+Federal disaster declaration for Massachusetts Request MEMA listserv updates: email firstname.lastname@example.org

 Note temporary changes in the Open Meeting Law:

 What resources are available to help municipalities recover from COVID-19?

 While we are still responding to COVID-19, we want to be set up for recovery.
 Recovery is the process of bouncing back from a disaster, such as COVID-19, in all aspects including, but not limited to, restoring health, social, and community services; promoting economic development; and restoring natural and cultural resources.

 FEMA is authorized to reimburse eligible applicants (municipalities and some other institutions) for work that falls within Category B: Emergency Protective Measures.

 Details here: https://www.fema.gov/coronavirus/fact-sheets